MattHondrakis/DataAnalysis/Covid-19/Covid.md

     ## # A tibble: 0 x 4
     ## # ... with 4 variables: date <dttm>, death_count <dbl>,
     ## #   hospitalized_count <dbl>, proportion <dbl>

-The 3 most recent dates have proportions \> 1.
-Could be a new trend or hospitalized counts have not been updated.

 ### Death count